➤ by Oma Gerhild Fulson

 Oma's cucumber salad is full of nutritious benefits.
 Cucumber in itself is extremely healthy for your body, being jam packed full of different vitamins and important nutrients.

-In cucumber you can find vitamins C and K, and lots of fibre!
+In cucumbers, you can find vitamins C and K, and lots of fibre!

 Did you know that soaking cucumbers in vinegar actually makes them even better for you?
 By soaking them in vinegar, you're helping create the perfect fuel for your belly.
 The incredible amounts of fibre increase the healthy bacteria needed for proper digestion.